pingcap/tidb-dev-guide/src/understand-tidb/table-statistics.md

 ... ...
 ```

-The `exeutor/analyze.go` places how the ANALYZE executes and save to the TiKV storage.
-If you want to know the detailed data structure and how they are maintained, you can go thourgh the `statistics` directory. e.g. You can find how we define and maintain the histogram strcuture in `statistics/histogram.go`.
+The `exeutor/analyze.go` places how `ANALYZE` executes and save to the TiKV storage.
+If you want to know the detailed data structure and how they are maintained, go through the `statistics` directory.
+For example, You can find how we define and maintain the histogram structure in `statistics/histogram.go`.

 And for the TiKV repository, you can look into the directory `src/coprocessor/statistics/`.